• Skip to primary navigation

 Plugins and poorly written widgets can slow down page speed.
 Test and remove the ones you don’t really need.

 A big culprits are slideshows and galleries.
-Most are ignored by users.
+Users ignore most.
 On news sites, they are notorious for clogging the site.
 They take up valuable real estate for e-commerce sites and are very poor converters.

 Jquery and Render Blocking Scripts